santhosh-patchigolla/tf-module-rabbitmq/README.md

 ```
     * We will create a t3.micro VM in the Private Subnet 1
     * We will install rabbitMQ on the top of it.
-    * Using remote_provisioner, we are going to configure RabbitMQ on the top of the VM.
+    * Using remote_provisioner, we are going to configure RabbitMQ on the top of the VM..
 ```